xjaox/3D-Pallet-Survey-RFID/README.md

 # 3D-Pallet-Survey-RFID
-The project has as objective to do a pallet survey in 3D to warehouse expedition logistics.
+Developer in 2013 the project has as objective to do a pallet survey in 3D to warehouse expedition logistics.
 It was used an ASP.NET 4.5 Framework with C#, HTML5, JQuery, and RFID Radiofrequency.

 ## Diagram